alperguclu/nestjs-prisma-base/README.md

 ## Endpoint Configuration

-In version 0.2.0 and above, endpoints are disabled by default and must be explicitly enabled.
+**Important: By default, all endpoints are disabled for security reasons.** In version 0.2.0 and above, you must explicitly enable each endpoint you want to expose.
 This provides better security and control over your API surface.

 ### Available Endpoint Types